ariscript/ariscript/README.md

 ### Hi, I'm Ari! 👋🏽

-I'm a 19-year-old first-year student at [Northeastern University](https://northeastern.edu), majoring in Computer Science and minoring in Mathematics!
+I'm a second-year student at [Northeastern University](https://northeastern.edu), majoring in Computer Science and minoring in Mathematics!

 I have experience with web development technologies like JavaScript, TypeScript